 Asparagus does well in our area.
-The asparagus comes as one-year-old, large graded crowns (25 per bundle).
+The asparagus comes as one-year-old, large graded crowns.
 Asparagus needs to be spaced in shallow trenches, approximately every 18 inches, in rows 3-4 feet apart.
 They require 2-3 years to begin producing fully.